 Winter Performance Climbing Course

-The 3 day winter performance climbing course is for the competent winter climber, who is looking to push their winter grade.
-If you would like to break through grade III/IV, and have a chance at climbing grade V and above, then this is the course for you.
+The 3 day winter performance climbing course is for the competent winter climber.
+Who is looking to push their winter grade.
+If you would like to break through grade III/IV.
+And would like to climb grade V and above, then this is the course for you.

 On the winter performance climbing course, we cover the following key areas: